-Hugo Slimbrouck, our director of Strategic Partnerships recently took part in a famtrip to Colombia.
-He is sharing his exotic experience, taking us to the trendy and bustling capital Bogota, to the colonial old town of Cartagena and the tropical Rosario Islands.
-We can’t wait to discover all Colombia’s secrets!
+Hugo Slimbrouck, our director of Strategic Partnerships recently took part in a fam trip to Colombia.
+He is sharing his exotic experience, taking us to the trendy and bustling capital Bogota, to the colonial old town of Cartagena, and to the tropical Rosario Islands.
+We can’t wait to discover all of Colombia’s secrets!

-Breakfast is the most important meal of the day she said, and took me out to her favourite place in the Santa Barbara neighbourhood just opposite from the majestic W Bogota.
-I like site inspections that show authenticity and this one already promised to be a great one.
-“You must have seen too many breakfast buffets in your life so I thought of showing you the real thing, how we have breakfast in Colombia.”
-Viviana Calderon said.
+Breakfast is the most important meal of the day she said, and took me out to her favorite place in the Santa Barbara neighbourhood.
+It was just opposite the majestic W Bogota.
+I like site inspections that show authenticity and this one already

-The next thing that was happening was pure story telling as I could imagine the area we walked through at 08:00 in the morning as how I would find it back in the evening: full of restaurants, bars, shops, street vendors, sounds and smells.
-Locals mingling with business visitors.
-A cocktail of Latin American culture exhibiting itself to a first time arrival from the old continent.
+The next thing that was happening was pure storytelling.
+The streets were full of restaurants, bars, shops, street vendors, sounds, and smells.
+A cocktail of Latin American culture exhibiting itself to a first-time arrival from the old continent.
 This was my first experience of the Colombian way of life.

-Day one and two of my visit were dedicated to a better understanding of destination Bogota and discovering the possibilities this vibrant city offers to corporate and association events as well as incentive travel groups.
+The first and second day of my visit, were dedicated to a better understanding of destination Bogota.
+Moreover, I was able to discover the possibilities this vibrant city offers to corporate, association events and incentive travel groups.
 The colonial downtown, known as La Candelaria has a wealth of culture and arts on offer.
 Taking a ride with the cable care to get a city overview, my personal guides were able to explain what lay ahead for me.
 We started with a visit of the historic, now Bohemian centre before going downtown to the area around the Cathedral and the Presidential Palace.
 One story that made me wonder in advance was the legend of El Dorado, something I much better understood after visiting the unique gold museum.
 But another museum caught even more of my interest.
-Colombia’s famous son Botero was also a vivid collector of art and allowed the world to discover his private collection downtown in a small hacienda turned museum.
-No need to go to Paris to discover the impressionists, you will find a whole collection here
+Furthermore, Colombia’s famous son Botero was also a vivid collector of art and allowed the world to discover his private collection downtown in a small hacienda turned museum.
+No need to go to Paris to discover the impressionists, you will find a whole collection here.

 The second leg of my Colombian discovery tour was Cartagena de los Indias.
-This world heritage walled city on the Caribbean coast must have been the scene of many ‘Pirates of the Caribbean’ experiences in a time long gone by.
+This world heritage walled city on the Caribbean coast must have been the scene of many ‘Pirates of the Caribbean’ experiences.
 The impressive fortress and natural harbor protected the city from which the Spanish organized their gold trade.
-In absence of computer games, the Spanish invented some sort of ‘Grand Theft’ avant la lettre if you like.
-And as they were ‘exporting’ their loot from Cartagena, obviously other sea faring nations got interested in the goods and tried to get their unfair share.
+Moreover, in absence of computer games, the Spanish invented some sort of ‘Grand Theft’ avant la lettre if you like.
+Additionally, they were ‘exporting’ their loot from Cartagena, obviously other sea faring nations got interested in the goods and tried to get their unfair share.

 The romantic and medieval city center reminded me of my home town Bruges, with lots of cafés, al fresco dining and boutique hotels.
 Cartagena and Bruges are both UNESCO world heritage cities.
 Bruges had its hay days in the 15th century whilst the golden age for Cartagena was the 16th century.
-Big difference is the weather though… I stayed at the great Intercontinental Hotel but the destination has a wide range of global brands, mixed with and intimate collection of boutique hotels in the historic center.
+I stayed at the great Intercontinental Hotel but the destination has a wide range of global brands, mixed with and intimate collection of boutique hotels in the historic center.

 If one wants to escape the city for some R&R, I would recommend the Rosario Islands just off the coast, a short boat ride away, for some real Caribbean indulgence and much needed sun and Vitamin D for a pale European.
 We ended up for a half day of beach relax on an island that was once the hide-away of a famous Colombian drug lord, depicted in one of the Botero pictures I discovered at the museum in Bogota.
 Probably a reason why these islands have white sand powder beaches 😉